jamesmh/coravel/README.md

 Coravel helps developers get their web applications up-and-running fast - without compromising code quality.

-It makes what are usually advanced features accessible and easy-to-use, without needing to install any extra 3rd-party infrastructure.
+It makes advanced app features accessible and easy-to-use, without needing to install extra 3rd-party infrastructure.
+Features include:

+- Task Scheduling
+- Queuing
+- Caching
+- Mailing
+- Events
+- And more!

 Build your .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app - "batteries included!"**